Schumer: More boys die from drowning than girls

 "This data shows that boys drown at almost double the rate of the girls, indicating that gender-specific behavior and activities plays a major role in drowning accidents," Schumer wrote the CDC.
 "I request that the CDC investigate the main causes of drowning in this young population, as well as study why boys are so much more susceptible to drowning than girls."

-For one- to four-year-olds in the United States, drowning is the leading cause of death.
+For 1- to 4-year-olds in the United States, drowning is the leading cause of death.
 Two years ago, 425 children in this age group drowned, the CDC says.
 In comparison, 334 died from "motor vehicle traffic."
 Suffocation and fire/burns each claimed just over 100 lives, the CDC says.

 Since 2000, an average of 100 New Yorkers have drowned every year, Schumer said, citing data compiled by the state Department of Health.